SeamlessDistribution/SeamlessDistribution.github.io/merchant/invoiceservice/index.md

 3. Append to it value of 'amount' parameter
 4. Append to it value of 'currency' parameter
 5. Append to it value of 'reference' parameter
-6. If 'once' is present, append to it value of 'once' parameter
+6. Append to it value of 'once' parameter
 7. Append to it a secret string for issuer.
 Secret string will be provided to an issuer during the onboarding process.
    In this instruction, let us asume that the secret string is: SECRET_STRING_FOR_ISSUER.
 8. Compute SHA-256 out of the final string.
 The resulting hash is a value of 'h' parameter.